-I have pleasure in presenting the Foundation’s Annual Report for 2016, another good year for the Foundation:
+I have pleasure in presenting the Foundation’s Annual Report for 2017.

 The TSO Foundation Ltd is the trustee of the TSO Foundation Trust.
 The TSO Foundation Trust is a capital endowment fund, established by deed dated 6 June 2008 as a vehicle for major gifts and bequests, with all Fund earnings to support the financial future of the TSO.